-In winter 2017 we will be taking a few small groups of lucky backcountry skiers on week-long tours focused on the two prime ski touring areas in Hokkaido.
-The tours begin in the backcountry a few valleys over from the sprawling ski area at Niseko and then move to central Hokkaido, known as the “powber belt” where we will sample more remote terrain on peaks like Furanodake and Tokachidake.
+In winter 2023 we will be taking a few small groups of lucky backcountry skiers on week-long tours focused on the two prime ski touring areas in Hokkaido.
+The tours begin in the backcountry a few valleys over from the sprawling ski area at Niseko and then move to central Hokkaido, known as the “powber belt” where we will enjoy more remote terrain on peaks like Furanodake and Tokachidake.

 We retain a flexible itinerary as the weather heavily dictates where it is most enjoyable and safest to ski each day.
 On stormy days, which are frequent in the Hokkaido backcountry we stick to tree-skiing and on days when the sun peaks out we can venture higher on the many volcanoes that dominate the landscape.
 Each day will end with the option to visit one of the many Onsens (hot springs) that Hokkaido is famous for.
 Tying it all together will be the amazing food that Japan is known for.

 In order to ease the logistics we meet and prep each group of skiers at a nice hotel near the Chitose (CTS) airport in Sapporo and then provide ground transportation to and from each touring area.
 During the trip we stay in comfortable hotels central to the areas we want to explore and we split the trip into 3.5 days spent around Niseko in the South and 3.5 days spent near Tokachidake and Daisetsuzan National Park in Central Hokkaido.
-The trips are designed so that you can leave the states on a Saturday and arrive home 9 days later in time to make it back to work on Monday.

 Day 0: Group will meet at our hotel in Sapporo, Japan near the Chitose Airport (airport code CTS) for a briefing on the upcoming trip, an equipment check, and dinner.